Sirao Peak or Mt. Kan-Irag or Mt. Sibugay Hike

 What to bring checklist:

-Water (at least 2 liters, if you're like me who needs plenty of water to survive)
+• Water (at least 2 liters, if you're like me and need plenty of water to survive)

-Sunblock (Apply an hour before the hike, reapply if needed, depends on SPF level)
+• Sunblock (Apply an hour before the hike, reapply if needed, depending on SPF level)

 Sirao Peak